Last Updated: 13 February 2025

 1. Melitta Optima 100801 Coffee Maker With Glass Pourer

-The jug is made from high quality glass which looks and feels far nicer than many of their competitors’ products.
+The jug is made from high-quality glass, at a much higher standard than many of its competitors’ products.
 It contains enough coffee to make around 10 cups – or maybe 4-5 large mugs.
 If you’re in a rush, maybe use the timer and set it the night before as it can take a little while for the jug to fill – this isn’t the fastest filter machine going.

 The digital display is simple to navigate and easy to use, and there is even an option to make the machine decalcify itself (handy if you live in a hard water area).
 The hot plate defaults to thirty minutes, though you can increase this to up to two hours.